 LAPS currently serves 15 schools and 1,400 children and has 25 CPR, First Aid, and Swim Lessons University certified instructors.
 Lessons are taught in eight (8) thirty-minute sessions and are offered in both the fall and spring semesters of the school year.
 Through a proven curriculum and data collection based on each student's skill achievement, LAPS is able to show the tremendous progress our children make towards becoming safe, happy swimmers!

 LAPS is an outreach program from The Logan Rutledge Children's Foundation that was established in 2004 in the loving memory of Logan Rutledge Jennings who was born July 30, 2001 at the Medical University of South Carolina, and after a courageous battle, died on August 26, 2001.
 The foundation has raised over $100,000 over the years for programs that promote health and welfare for various children's charities.
 LAPS is now benefiting from this organization as well.
-"As children of the lowcountry are surrounded by water, we want to introduce a safe and fun way to teach swimming, which is why we are focusing our efforts on helping fund underprivileged children in drown-proofing and learn to swim programs," said Mark Rutledge, LRCF President.
+"As children of the Lowcountry are surrounded by water, we want to introduce a safe and fun way to teach swimming, which is why we are focusing our efforts on helping fund underprivileged children in drown-proofing and learn to swim programs," said Mark Rutledge, LRCF President.

 Why Learn-To-Swim Programs are Vital:

 - 10 people drown each day in the US.